-- Article 7.
-Each State Party to this Convention undertakes to respect and to ensure to all migrant workers and members of their families within its territory and subject to its jurisdiction the rights recognized in this part of the Convention without distinction of any kind on the basis of race, colour, sex, language, religion, political or other opinion, national [ethnic] or social origin, nationality, age, property, birth [marital] or other status. - Article 8.
-(1) Migrant workers and members of their families shall be free to leave any country, including their country of origin.
-This right shall not be subject to any restrictions except those which are provided by law, are necessary to protect national security, public order (ordre public), public health or morals or the rights and freedoms of others, and are consistent with other rights recognized in this part of the Convention. - (2) Migrant workers and members of their families shall have the right at any time to re-enter their country of origin. - Article 9.
-The right to life of migrant workers and members of their families shall be protected by law [under the same conditions as for citizens of the State concerned]. - Article 10.
-Migrant workers and members of their families shall not be subjected to torture or to cruel, inhuman or degrading treatment or punishment. - Article 11.
-(1) Migrant workers and members of their families shall not be held in slavery or servitude. - (2) Migrant workers and members of their families shall not be required to perform forced or compulsory labour. - (3) Paragraph (2) shall not be held to preclude, in countries where imprisonment with hard labour may be imposed as a punishment for a crime, the performance of hard labour in pursuance of a sentence to such punishment by a competent court. - (4) For the purpose of this article the term "forced or compulsory labour" shall not include: - (a) Any work or service, not referred to in paragraph (3), normally required of a person who is under detention in consequence of a lawful order of a court, or of a person during conditional release from such detention; - (D) Any service exacted in cases of emergency or calamity threatening the life or well-being of the community [in cases provided for by law];
+Each State Party to this Convention undertakes to respect and to ensure to all migrant workers and members of their families within its territory and subject to its jurisdiction the rights recognized in this part of the Convention without distinction of any kind on the basis of race, colour, sex, language, religion, political or other opinion, national [ethnic] or social origin, nationality, age, property, birth [marital] or other status.

+- (1) Migrant workers and members of their families shall be free to leave any State, including their State of origin.
+This right shall not be subject to any restrictions except those which are provided by law, are necessary to protect national security, public order (ordre public), public health or morals or the rights and freedoms of others and are consistent with other rights recognized in this part of the Convention. - (2) Migrant workers and members of their families shall have the right at any time to re-enter their State of origin.

+The right to life of migrant workers and members of their families shall be protected by law [under the same conditions as for citizens of the State concerned].

+Migrant workers and members of their families shall not be subjected to torture or to cruel, inhuman or degrading treatment or punishment.

+- (1) Migrant workers and members of their families shall not be held in slavery or servitude. - (2) Migrant workers and members of their families shall not be required to perform forced or compulsory labour. - (3) Paragraph (2) shall not be held to preclude, in States where imprisonment with hard labour may be imposed as a punishment for a crime, the performance of hard labour in pursuance of a sentence to such punishment by a competent court. - (4) For the purpose of this article the term "forced or compulsory labour" hall not include:

+- (a) Any work or service, not referred to in paragraph (3), normally required of a person who is under detention in consequence of a lawful order of a court, or of a person during conditional release from such detention; - (b) Any service exacted in cases of emergency or calamity threatening the life or well-being of the community [in cases provided for by law]; - (c) Any work or service which forms part of normal civil obligations so far as it is imposed also on citizens of the State concerned.